Let’s be honest, it’s hard to communicate with your teenager.

 Above all of this advice and direction- you need to pray for your children!
 Take a moment to pray for the best and healthiest way to communicate with your teenager.
-Pray for your teens to make wise choices and God to give you the words to speak to them.
+Pray for your teens to make wise choices and for God to give you the words to speak to them.
 You are their model of what it means to truly love God and love people.
 Be a good steward of this responsibility!